Claim: Dwight D. Eisenhower became president of Columbia University because the school's trustees confused him with his younger brother, Milton.

 Dwight Eisenhower led the Allied forces to victory in 1945 and then became president of Columbia University on Manhattan's Upper West Side.
 Some say that this was a mistake, and that the illustrissimi of the university had meant to dial up his brother Milton instead.1

-Origins: Most Americans naturally associate Dwight David Eisenhower with his two most prominent contributions to U.S. history: as the career Army officer who
+Origins: Most Americans naturally associate Dwight David Eisenhower (commonly referred to as "Ike") with his two most prominent contributions to U.S. history: as the career Army officer who

-rose to become Supreme Commander of the Allied Expeditionary Forces during World War II and a General of the Army (5 stars), and as the 34th President of the United States from 1953 to 1961.
-But many people nowadays might be surprised to learn of a post Ike held between the end of the war and his tenure in the White House: president of Columbia University.
+rose to become Supreme Commander of the Allied Expeditionary Forces during World War II and achieved the exalted rank of General of the Army (5 stars), and as the 34th President of the United States from 1953 to 1961.
+But many people today are unaware of a post that Ike held between the end of World War II and his tenure in the White House: president of Columbia University.
 Eisenhower accepted an offer to become Columbia's president in 1948 and officially held the position until he was sworn in as President of the United States in January 1953 (although he took leave from Columbia after being appointed Supreme Allied Commander of NATO in 1950).

-But, as Robert A. McCaughey noted in his history of Columbia University, there was little likelihood that anyone at Columbia really wanted Milton Eisenhower for the president's position in 1948 but mistakenly extended an offer to his brother Dwight instead — at the time, Milton was a college president of moderate prominence, while Ike was perhaps the most famous and respected man in America:
+But, as Robert A. McCaughey noted in his history of Columbia University, there was little likelihood that anyone at Columbia really wanted Milton Eisenhower for the president's position in 1948 but mistakenly extended an offer to his brother Dwight instead.
+At the time Columbia's trustees began considering candidates, Milton was a college president of moderate prominence, while Ike was perhaps the most famous and respected man in America:

 One of the many apocryphal stories surrounding the selection of Eisenhower has it that the trustees confused General Eisenhower with his older [sic] brother, Milton, who was in 1947 president of Kansas State University (and about to become president of Pennsylvania State University).
 A variant on this story had a trustee asking for suggestions from the University of Chicago's chancellor, Robert M. Hutchins, and being told to "get Eisenhower," Hutchins meaning Milton.